Frequently Asked Questions

 The Quickest Way to Comply with NIST Revision 5

 NIST Special Publication (SP) 800-53A, Revision 5,Assessing Security and Privacy Controls in Information Systems and Organizations”, was published on January 25, 2022 (and supersedes the previous version).
-Continued NIST compliance requires asking tough questions today.
+This update introduces a new format for assessment procedures designed to:

-• Provide better traceability between assessment procedures and controls
+• Enhance traceability between assessment procedures and controls

-• Better support the use of automated tools, continuous monitoring, and ongoing authorization programs
+• Support the use of automated tools, continuous monitoring, and ongoing authorization programs

 Exposure Management and Security Validation is an approach particularly well suited to streamline compliance to the new NIST standards.
 Exposure Management and Security Validation platforms implement that approach by automating end-to-end risk assessment, thus challenging, assessing, and optimizing cyber-security posture simply and continuously and equipping security professionals with the visibility to know, control, and remediate their dynamic environment.